polkadot-developers/substrate-docs/content/md/en/docs/learn/what-can-you-build.md

 ### Pallets outside of runtime development

-Often, writing a pallet is the gateway to runtime development, giving you the opportunity to experiment with existing pallets and coding patterns without building a compete blockchain application.
+Often, writing a pallet is the gateway to runtime development, giving you the opportunity to experiment with existing pallets and coding patterns without building a complete blockchain application.
 Individual pallets also provide an alternative way you can contribute to a project without writing your own application.

 Although writing and testing pallets is typically a stepping stone to building larger scale application, there are many examples of the value individual pallets can have to the ecosystem as a whole.